ravindran-a/coding-assignment/README.md

-# react native Coding Assignment
+# React Native Coding Assignment

 This is a coding challenge for react native developers.